Documents & Organization

 Point Editor Tool

 The Point Editor Tool moves aside the typical (length and width) bounding box to focus on each point on the selected object.

 Use the Diagramming Tool to quickly create additional children directly on the Canvas.
 Set up a connection by clicking a point in the diagram, and then clicking again where you’d like the next one.

 The Style Brush is used to Copy and Paste certain elements from a shape, to another shape.
-You can pick and choose which you’d like to slurp up right from the toolbar button.
+You can pick and choose which you’d characteristics to share with other shapes right from the toolbar button.